Exquisitely crafted Teflon Implements. Distinctly superior to other Teflon Tools that are available. Perfectly proportioned Tools.

 The Story of Teflon Tools

-I began making Teflon tools in 1989, inspired by some tools Gary Frost brought to the Paper & Book Intensive.
-Bookmakers, a major mail order supplier, expressed interest in selling the LARGE and SMALL Folders.
-A few new tool designs have been added over succeeding years.
+I began making Teflon tools in 1989, inspired by tools Gary Frost brought to the Paper & Book Intensive that year.
+Bookmakers, the major supplier of bookbinding supplies at that time, expressed interest in selling the LARGE and SMALL Teflon Folders.
+Interest was immediate and ongoing.
+New designs have been added over the years.

 Pure virgin Teflon (PTFE)